-Hi there, my name is Alfonso.
-I am a published author and adroit educator with seven years of successful experience teaching English at the collegiate, secondary, intermediate, and elementary levels, including: teaching various English and Liberal Arts classes at Monroe College; tutoring students in grammar and essay writing at the Monroe College Writing Center; working as a special education teacher with a focus in English in the competitive New York City Teaching Fellows program; and tutoring students of all grades and abilities through WyzAnt, other agencies, and independently.
+My name is Alfonso.
+I am an accredited tutor.
+I am a published writer and adroit educator with seven years of successful experience teaching English at the collegiate, secondary, intermediate, and elementary levels, including: teaching various English and Liberal Arts classes at Monroe College; tutoring students in grammar and essay writing at the Monroe College Writing Center; working as a special education teacher with a focus in English in the competitive New York City Teaching Fellows program; and tutoring students of all grades and abilities through WyzAnt, other agencies, and independently.

 While English is my specialty, I enjoy working with students with difficulties in other subjects, including: mathematics; social studies; and general research.
 Throughout the course of my educational career, I have been afforded many opportunities to teach a wide variety of subjects, always with the same sterling results.
 A bit of background in that respect: I've been a member of Brooklyn Tech's Math Team; I was a mathematics major at Mark Twain Intermediate School for the Gifted and Talented; I've raised math scores as measured by standardized testing by as much as 50%; I've tutored math up to the SAT Math level; I've taught math, social studies, and science as a resource room teacher in the New York City Teaching Fellows program; I've tutored students for the Global and U.S. History Regents; I've worked in partnership with a social studies teacher at the East New York Family Academy; I was a social science major at Brooklyn Tech; and I've conducted in-depth research studies as a social science major at Brooklyn Tech, as a McNair Scholar at Beloit College, and while pursuing my MLS at Queens College.